 Getting more traffic and leads from the internet is critically important for many businesses, particularly those that have a local or regional service area, mortgage brokers being a great example.
 The work that gets done to heighten a broker’s visibility in the search engines is known as Local SEO (Search Engine Optimization).
 It is largely the process of ensuring the “web footprint” of the business is fresh, consistent and accurate.
-This web footprint includes the mortgage broker’s website, their Google Business Profile and scores of business listings (also known as Citations) found on Yahoo, Foursquare, Bing and many more.
+This web footprint includes the mortgage broker’s website, their Google Business Profile and scores of business listings (also known as Citations) found on Yelp, Yahoo, Foursquare, Bing and many more.

 Managing a Web Footprint

 If you, a mortgage broker, have a web footprint that is well-managed, and get a steady flow of 5-star reviews, you’ll be increasingly competitive in search results over time.
 This isn’t just your website – it includes presence on Google Maps, the right-column Knowledge Panel and the coveted “Local Pack,” Google’s group of three local business listings (yes, your direct competitors).

 Looking for Mortgage Broker Near Me?

 When your web footprint is not actively managed, it is likely you will have much less visibility in search results.
 In fact, if your mortgage brokerage is on the second or third page of results in your “geo-target” (including “mortgage broker near me” searches where Google knows your location), the first thing we’d want to do is look for inconsistent data, along with problems that compound with older businesses or businesses that have changed key data-points such as name, address, phone number and URL.
 That geo-target might be a set radius around the business, regional areas such as “the westside” or a particular group of cities.